datapolitan/MiningTheWeb/README.md

 ###Course Overview
 This course introduces the tools, techniques, and general approaches used to acquire, clean, analyze, and visualize open data, with particular emphasis on using web-based technologies and open-source tools at each step of the process.

+We will be working with the community preservation group [Save Harlem Now!](http://www.saveharlemnow.org/) to help collect, organize, and visualize data related to historic preservation in Harlem.
+There is no requirement to participate in this project and each student is free to pursue their own projects in class.
+The work with Save Harlem Now! is an opportunity to work on a real-world problem related to the collection, analysis, and visualization of data.

 ######[back to top](#top)

 <!--